Ben105m/rtd-tutorial/docs/source/exemple0.rst

   materials.UO2.set_enrichment('U235', 0.0195)
   materials.UO2.set_enrichment('U236', 0.00012)

-Those composition are taken from :
+Those composition are taken from reference [1] for the "Region 1" composition (p.154) :

 .. figure:: ./_images/TIHANGE_UO2.png
    :align: center
    :figclass: align-center

+The annotation on the UO2 density precises that 10.412 g/cm^3 represents 95% of the fuel density (which equals 10.96*0.95).
+The fuel temperature is set to 547°F (or 286.11°C, from the same reference).

 .. code-block:: python
   :caption: Description of water mixture (which is the moderator)